-The Trustees have approved a budget for 2024/25, which is incorporated into the Group's budget and cashflows, which indicate that, taking account of reasonably possible downsides, the company will have sufficient funds to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.
+The Trustees have approved a budget for 2025/26, which is incorporated into the Group's budget and cashflows, which indicates that, taking account of reasonably possible downsides, the Charity will have sufficient funds to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements.
+On this basis, and after making appropriate enquiries, reviewing the annual Group stress test activity and the refreshed 2027 Group Strategic plan (both of which consider the Charity and it's part in the Group) the Trustees confirm (taking account of changes arising from the current economic/resourcing environment challenges) that they have a reasonable expectation that the Charity has adequate resources to continue in its operational existence for the foreseeable future.
+For this reason, the Trustees continue to adopt the going-concern basis in preparing the financial statements.